 Cocaine Addiction Treatment

-There are many treatment options available for people struggling with a cocaine addiction.
+There are many treatment options available to help people struggling with a cocaine addiction.
 These may be delivered in inpatient facilities, which accommodate the patient for the duration of their treatment.
 There are many therapeutic offerings and treatment settings available for someone seeking to recover from a cocaine use disorder.

 Treatment can take place in an inpatient or residential center that provides room and board and round-the-clock supervision and support.